rummykhan/srvalidator/readme.md

 # A Simple React Validator

-This is a simple rather beginner approach to validate react form.
+This is a very simple and lightweight validator for Node.JS React.JS or Vue.JS.

-### Disclaimer
-Don't use this Validator in Production, This Validator is still in testing and development phase.

 ### Installation